How does Cabcharge Fareway EFTPOS System work?

 The PIN pad operates using menu driven instructions.
 The back-lit pad display provides

 step-by-step instructions for drivers on how to pay fares using Cabcharge Charge

 Cards and eTICKETs and all EFTPOS debit and credit cards.

 The communication unit, using the Telstra GPRS wireless data network, controls the

 flow of transaction details and approvals back and forth between the taxi and the

-banks for EFTPOS transactions and Cabcharge for charge cards and TAXI eTICKETs.
+banks for EFTPOS transactions and Cabcharge for charge cards and eTICKETs.